Sino-Iran

 Sino-Iranica: Investigating Relations Between Medieval China and Sasanian Iran

-Official modern relations between China and Iran date to the early 20th century, but Chinese and Iranian civilizations have enjoyed a long history of exchanges from the second century BCE.
-The EU-funded SINOIRAN project explores Sino-Iranian relations throughout the first millennium CE, examining political, religious, and material exchanges between China and Iran.
-By building a bridge between modern Sinology and Iranology, the project attempts to shed light on the history of Sino-Iranian relations in close coordination with Iranologists in Italy and Europe.
+Between 2022 to 2024, the EU-funded SINOIRAN project explored Sino-Iranian relations throughout the first millennium CE, examining political, religious, and material exchanges between China and Iran.
+By building a bridge between modern Sinology and Iranology, the project worked on the history of Sino-Iranian relations in close coordination with Iranologists in Italy and Europe.

 Foreign Kings Honoring the Buddha (蠻王禮佛圖).
 10th cent.
 Attributed to Zhao Guangfu 趙光輔 (c.
 923-976).
 Cleveland Museum of Art.
 Creative Commons (CC0 1.0).